puli/repository/docs/repository-management/composer.rst

 Exporting Resources
 -------------------

-Resources can be exported to Puli paths by adding them to the "export" key in composer.json:
+Resources can be mapped to Puli paths by adding them to the "resources" key in composer.json:

 .. code-block:: json